jlgrons/Stratified-SSL/README.md

 * stratifiedSSL: R functions for the package implementing the methods proposed in the manuscript.
 * Simulation Studies: R code and directions to replicate the simulation studies in the paper.
-* oldCode: Old versions of the R code for debugging purposes.
+* Other Files: Previous versions of the R code for debugging purposes and documentation.

 ## Installation